HerrFux/c-topics/c-topics.md

 # C Topics
 ## Argument Evaluation Order
-They order in which all he passed arguments are evaluated.
+They order in which all the passed arguments are evaluated.
 For example:

 	f(a(), b(), c());